statisticalbiotechnology/bb2441/qa/msa.md

 * Do we use the mean of the scores of (a b) and (a c)?
 And which path in the dp matrix is chosen?

 * In what way is doing the progressive alignment more efficient than doing a pairwise alignment in the first 2 sequences and then align that with the 3rd sequence and so on?

+* If the sequences are not so similar to each other , does Progressive Alignment still fit for them ?